In an important and critical statement published today, a UK government-funded business watchdog has found the British multinational company, G4S PLC:

 The UK business watchdog further expresses that it is “disappointing” that G4S did not take the opportunity in its public response to “signal the seriousness of its intention” to address the UK NCP’s findings and recommendations.

 The issue of misrepresentation was one of the issues of concern detailed in an LPHR letter privately sent to G4S in October 2015 which contained 16 key questions for the Company.
 G4S has failed to provide a reply despite it being re-sent in January and March this year, which is a point noted by the UK NCP in its statement today.
-LPHR published the letter on its and the Business and Human Rights Resource Centre’s website in May 2016.
+LPHR published the letter in May 2016, and it has also been published on the Business and Human Rights Resource Centre’s website.

 Following today’s UK NCP statement, LPHR now publicly urges G4S: